elotroalex/chiens/_texts/translation.md

 [67]({{site.baseurl}}/chiens/p067.html){:.pagetitle}

-- an extreme challenge
+- a menace supreme
-- from the eye fermented with shipwrecks.
+- from the fermented eye of shipwrecks.

 - {:.sp} 1st Underground Voice.